martinlaws/intro-to-css/README.md

 ![CSS GRID](https://raw.githubusercontent.com/tborsa/LighthouseLabs/master/lectures/Week3/Day1/Lecture/assets/grid.png)

-It is even newer than Flexbox, but isn't well-adopted yet.
+It is even newer than Flexbox, and widely supported.
 It is something you can learn on your own (and it is recommended that you do so).

 https://caniuse.com/#search=css%20grid